Siphonophora/mjconrad.com/_posts/2022/2022-04-03-gobie-devlog-1.md

 # Demo

 This is pretty much the same as the last demo, except that this time the generator is dynamically retrieving everything.
-We are creating a private List and proving public methods to read/edit the list.
+We are generating a private List field along with public methods to read/edit the list.

 The first step we need is to define the Generator we want.
 Below we can see there are two template strings defined using Mustache like syntax.
-(It could be just one template if we wanted).
+(In this case it could be just one template if we wanted).
 And below that are four properties which match the identifiers used in the template strings.

 {% raw %}
 ``` csharp